ArchLeaders/MalsMerger/Readme.md

 <Input(s)> <Output-Mod-Folder>
 ```

-Merges the specified mods or changelogs and places the merged file(s) canonically in the output mod folder.
+Merges the specified mods places the merged file(s) canonically in the output mod folder.

+If a changelog is found in the mod folder (`XXyy.Product.0.json`) it will be used, but only if no Mals archive for that localization exists.

 ### Inputs
 > `Paths`

-Bar (`|`) seperated list of the input mod folders or changelogs.
+Bar (`|`) seperated list of the input mod folders.

 *[Priority: highest to lowest <-> left to right]*

 #### Inputs Parameter Notes

 - This should be one argument surounded by quotes.
-Quotation marks should NOT be around each path (see examples)
+Quotation marks should NOT be around each path (see examples).
-- Changelogs must be named using the pattern: "XXzz.Product.json"
+- Changelogs must be named using the pattern: `XXzz.Product.0.json`

 ### Output Mod Folder
 > `Path`